JeniaD/JeniaD.github.io/_posts/2024-11-29-graph-theory.md

 - **Eulerian Graph**: A graph is Eulerian if:
   1. It is connected, and
   2. Every vertex has an even degree.
 - **Semi-Eulerian Graph**: A graph is semi-Eulerian if:
   1. It is connected, and
   2. Exactly two vertices have odd degrees.

-If a graph is semi-Eulerian, the Eulerian path must start and end at vertices with odd degrees.
+If a graph is semi-Eulerian, the Eulerian path must start at a vertex with an odd degree.

 ---

+### Algorithms for Minimum Spanning Trees

+#### **Kruskal's Algorithm**
+Steps:
+1. Select the edge with the smallest weight.
+2. Add it to the spanning tree if it does not form a cycle.
+3. Repeat until all vertices are connected.

+#### **Prim's Algorithm**
+Steps:
+1. Choose any starting vertex.
+2. Select the smallest connected edge that does not form a cycle.
+3. Repeat until all vertices are included.

+---

 ### Algorithms for Eulerian Paths and Circuits

-**Fleury's Algorithm**
+#### **Fleury's Algorithm**
 Steps:
-1. Start at any vertex and choose an edge.
+1. Start at any vertex and choose an incident edge.
-2. Traverse edges one by one, avoiding bridges unless no other options remain.
+2. Traverse edges one by one.
+If traversing an edge would split the graph into two disconnected components, skip that edge (unless no other options remain).
 3. Continue until all edges are traversed.

-**Hierholzer's Algorithm**
+#### **Hierholzer's Algorithm**
+Input: A connected semi-Eulerian graph.
 Steps:
-1. Start at any vertex and traverse a circuit until returning to the starting vertex, marking all edges traversed.
+1. Start at any vertex $v$.
+2. Traverse a circuit until returning to $v$, marking all edges traversed.
-2. If any vertex in the circuit has unmarked edges, start a new circuit from that vertex.
+3. If any vertex in the circuit has unmarked edges, start a new circuit from that vertex.
-3. Merge all circuits into a single Eulerian circuit.
+4. Merge all circuits into a single Eulerian circuit.

 ---

+### Eulerization and Semi-Eulerization

+#### **Eulerization**
+The process of adding edges to make a graph Eulerian.
+Steps:
+1. Duplicate edges to ensure all vertices have an even degree.

+#### **Semi-Eulerization**
+The process of adding edges to make a graph semi-Eulerian.
+Steps:
+1. Duplicate edges so that exactly two vertices have an odd degree.

+---

 ### Hamiltonian Cycles and Paths

 - **Hamiltonian Cycle**: A cycle that visits every vertex exactly once and returns to the starting vertex.
 - **Hamiltonian Path**: A path that visits every vertex exactly once.

 ---

-### Dijkstra's Algorithm

-**Purpose**: Finds the shortest path from a source vertex to all other vertices in a weighted graph with non-negative edge weights.
+### Methods for Finding Hamiltonian Cycles

+#### **Nearest Neighbor**
+Input: Weighted complete graph.
-#### Steps:
+Steps:
-1. **Initialization**:
-   - Assign a tentative distance of infinity ($\infty$) to all vertices, except the source vertex, which gets a distance of 0.
-   - Mark all vertices as unvisited.
+1. Start at a vertex $v$.
+2. Select the edge with the smallest weight incident to $v$ (breaking ties randomly).
+3. Move to the adjacent vertex and repeat until all vertices are visited.
-   - Set the source vertex as the current vertex.
+4. Return to the starting vertex and calculate the total weight.

-2. **Update Distances**:
-   - For the current vertex, consider all its unvisited neighbors.
-   - Calculate the tentative distance to each neighbor as:
-     $$
-     \text{Tentative distance} = \text{Current vertex distance} + \text{Edge weight}
-     $$
-   - If this distance is smaller than the previously recorded distance, update it.

-3. **Mark as Visited**:
-   - Mark the current vertex as visited (it will not be checked again).
+#### **Cheapest Link**
+Steps:
-   - Select the unvisited vertex with the smallest tentative distance as the new current vertex.
+1. Select the smallest edge in the graph.

-4. **Repeat**:
-   - Repeat steps 2 and 3 until all vertices have been visited or the smallest tentative distance among the unvisited vertices is infinity (indicating unreachable vertices).

-5. **Result**:
-   - The shortest path from the source to each vertex is recorded in the distance table.
+2. Continue adding the smallest edges, ensuring no vertex has more than two edges and no cycle is formed prematurely.
+3. Stop when the path includes all vertices.

+#### **Nearest Insertion**
+Steps:
+1. Start with a single vertex.
+2. Select the vertex closest to any vertex in the existing path and insert it into the path to minimize the total weight.
+3. Repeat until all vertices are included.